score-spec/docs/content/en/docs/Overview/_index.md

 ## Benefits

 Because Score is developer-centric and platform-agnostic way to describe a Workload, the `score.yaml` file is the single source of truth for Workloads profile of requirements and works to utilize any platform or tooling.
-Because of this, you eliminate specification misconfiguration between environments which reduces:
+Because of this, you eliminate configuration mismanagement between environments which reduces:

 - reduces time spent on debugging.
 - reduces time spent on repetitive tasks.